 If you don’t know what SEO (Search Engine Optimization) is, it’s a way of optimizing that language your use in your product listing to get free “organic” traffic from Amazon.
-The idea is that if a customer searched for your product with a keyword (let’s say “cat toys”), with SEO your goal would be to show up on the first page of search results (or even the first 4 results on that page) without pay for any advertising.
+The idea is that if a customer searching for your product with a keyword (let’s say “cat toys”), with SEO your goal would be to show up on the first page of search results (or even the first 4 results on that page) without pay for any advertising.

 To rank well and optimize your SEO, it’s best to research what keywords customers are searching for and which ones have low competition (i.e. fewer sellers include these keywords, but a lot of customers search for them).
 Then include these keywords in your title to help Amazon understand that you want to rank for these keywords.

 A simple way to do keyword research is to use a tool called Jungle Scout.
-Jungle Scout has a feature called “Keyword Scout” that will give you the easiest keywords to rank for based on your criteria and even shows you how frequently these keywords have been searched for over time.
+Jungle Scout has a feature called “Keyword Scout” that will give you the easiest keywords to rank for based on your criteria and even shows you how frequently these keywords have been searched for overtime.